lukejharmon/lanyon/chapters_preref/temp.md

 We can understand the basic idea behind independent contrasts if we think about the branches in the phylogenetic tree as the historical “pathways” of evolution.
 Each branch on the tree represents a lineage that was alive at some time in the history of the Earth, and during that time experienced some amount of evolutionary change.
 We can imagine trying to measure that change initially by comparing sister taxa.
 We can compare the trait values of the two sister taxa by finding the difference in their trait values, and then compare that to the total amount of time they have had to evolve that difference.
 By doing this for all sister taxa in the tree, we will get an estimate of the average rate of character evolution ( 4.1A).
 But what about deeper nodes in the tree?
 We could use other non-sister species pairs, but then we would be counting some branches in the tree of life more than once (Figure 4.1B).
 Instead, we use a “pruning algorithm,” [@Felsenstein1985-bt, @Felsenstein2004-eo] chopping off pairs of sister taxa to create a smaller tree (Figure 4.1C).
 Eventually, all of the nodes in the tree will be trimmed off – and the algorithm will finish.
 Independent contrasts provides a way to generalize the approach of comparing sister taxa so that we can quantify the rate of evolution throughout the whole tree.

 ![Figure 4.1.
 Pruning algorithm that can be used to identify five independent contrasts for a tree with six species [from @Felsenstein1985-bt].
-The numbered order in this figure is only one of two possibilities that work; one can also prune the tree in the order 1, 2, 4, 3, 5 and get identical results.]({{ site.baseurl }}/images/figure4-1.png)
+The numbered order in this figure is only one of two possibilities that work; one can also prune the tree in the order 1, 2, 4, 3, 5 and get identical results.](../images/figure4-1.png)